FuzzingLabs/thoth/README.md

-# Thoth
+# Thoth, the Cairo/Starknet bytecode analyzer & disassembler

 Thoth (pronounced "toss") is a Cairo/Starknet analyzer & disassembler written in Python 3.
-Thoth's features also include the generation of the call graph and control-flow graph of a given Cairo/Starknet compilation artifact.
+Thoth's features also include the generation of the call graph and control-flow graph (CFG) of a given Cairo/Starknet compilation artifact.

 ## Installation